Hot Topic: Copay Accumulator & Maximizer Programs

 - When selecting insurance plans, consider whether you can afford the health plan's deductible and cost sharing.

 - Some states have banned copay accumulators.
-As of Fall 2022, 14 states have banned copay accumulators: Arizona, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Louisiana, Maine, North Carolina, Oklahoma, Tennessee, Virginia, Washington, and West Virginia, as well as Puerto Rico.
+As of summer 2023, 19 states have banned copay accumulators: Arizona, Arkansas, Colorado, Connecticut, Delaware, Georgia, Illinois, Kentucky, Louisiana, Maine, New Mexico, New York, North Carolina, Oklahoma, Tennessee, Texas, Virginia, Washington, and West Virginia, as well as Puerto Rico.
 However, the laws may not apply to the newer copay maximizer programs.

 - If you live in a state that has NOT banned copay accumulators, be an advocate: